Are NDAs legally binding in Mexico? A guide for employers [2024]

 3. Despite legal protections, you still need an NDA

 Mexico's laws are a starting point, but an NDA gives your company and its employees more specific, comprehensive protection against breaches of confidential information.
-As a general rule, an NDA should be as specific as possible, and should include at least the below information:
+As a general rule, an NDA should be as specific as possible, and should include at least the following information:

 • The parties involved.
 Include their names, roles, who will be sharing information, who will be receiving information, and anyone else they can share such information with under the agreement.